CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/morello-microarchitectural-limitations.md

   The underlying Armv8.2-A architecture targeted by the initial Neoverse N1 has no concept of data-dependent exceptions on stores, and that micro-architecture does not have a structure that supports data-dependent exceptions for stores in an efficient way.
+Therefore for capability stores an artificial stall is introduced for address translation &mdash; which can raise an exception &mdash; until the data is available, if not already available.
   Arm's Memory Tagging Extensions (MTE) have a similar requirement and so more recent Arm microarchitectures are much more optimized in this regard.
 * **Untuned store throughput and buffer sizes** due to memory buses not having